xRez2/CSUSM-CS-CIS-Projects/README.md

 # CSUSM-CS-CIS-Projects
-# Just a repository of various projects from my time at CSUSM.
+# A repository of various projects from my time at CSUSM.
+Each branch will represent a project.
+In the README, there will be a short description of the project.